-The hip-hop music industry has been graced with exceptional talent from various rappers who, in turn, have become standards by which others are inspired and measured.
-A lot of them such as Ice-T has come from very rough backgrounds, and against all odds, have become phenomenal icons recognized worldwide.
+The hip-hop music industry has been graced with exceptional talents from various rappers who, in turn, have become standards by which others are inspired and measured.
+A lot of them, including Ice-T, come from very rough backgrounds, and against all odds, have become phenomenal icons recognized worldwide.

-Ice-T managed to pave the way for himself with his distinct kind of lyricism that paints a picture about street life and violence, things that heavily defined and influenced the gangster rap genre.
-He has since gone ahead to have an acting career, appearing as a recurring cast member of the series Law & Order: Special Victims Unit since 2000.
+Ice-T managed to write his name in gold with his distinct kind of lyricism that paints a picture of street life and violence, things that heavily defined and influenced the gangster rap genre.
+He has since gone ahead to have an acting career, appearing as a recurring cast member of the series Law & Order: Special Victims Unit since 2000, among others.

 Ice attended Palms Junior High and then Crenshaw High School.
-Despite the huge presence of gangs in his high school, the teenager didn’t smoke, use drugs or drink alcohol, and was not a gang member.
-He however later became affiliated with the Crips.
+Despite the huge presence of gangs in his school, the teenager didn’t smoke, use drugs, or drink alcohol, and was not a gang member.
+He, however, later became affiliated with the Crips.

 Tracy enjoyed reading the novels of Iceberg Slim, which he memorized and recited to his friends.
 As the story goes, his friends enjoyed hearing the excerpts and would say to him, “Yo, kick some more of that by Ice, T”, giving him his popular nickname.

 Ice-T’s First Experience With Crime Was In High School

 We wouldn’t be far from the truth to say that Ice-T got into contact with criminal activities when he became affiliated with the Crips gang in high school.
 However, he began selling cannabis and stealing car stereos to earn extra cash after he got his girlfriend knocked up and needed additional income to support her.